-- d) All Catholic applicants will be required to produce baptismal certificates. - i This means children who are baptised Roman Catholics and includes children who have been formally received into the Roman Catholic Church (having provided satisfactory confirmation of this) - ii.
-Children who are under instruction (having provided satisfactory confirmation of this) - e) If in any category there are more applications than places available, priority will be given on the basis of distance from home to school.
+- b) A Looked After Child is a child who is (a) in the care of a Local Authority, or (b) being provided with accommodation by a Local Authority in the exercise of their Social Services functions under section 22(1) of the Children Act 1989.
+A previously Looked After Child is one who immediately moved on from that status after becoming subject to an adoption, residence or special guardianship order - c) All Catholic applicants will be required to produce baptismal certificates. - i This means children who are baptised Roman Catholics and includes children who have been formally received into the Roman Catholic Church (having provided satisfactory confirmation of this) - ii.
+Children who are under instruction (having provided satisfactory confirmation of this) - d) If in any category there are more applications than places available, priority will be given on the basis of distance from home to school.
 Distance will be measured by the shortest walking route from the front door of the child's home address (including the community entrance to flats) to the main entrance of the school using the Local Authority's computerised measuring system with those living nearer to the school having priority.
 In the event of distances being the same for 2 or more applicants where this distance would be the last place/s to be allocated, a random lottery will be carried out in a public place.
-All the names will be entered into a hat and the required number of names will be drawn out. - f) Where a child lives with parents with shared responsibility, each for part of a week, the child's "permanent place of residence" will be determined as the address of the parent who normally has responsibility for the majority of school days in a week. - g) Sibling is defined as a brother or sister, half brother or sister, adopted brother or sister, step brother or sister, or the child of the parent/carer's partner where the child for whom the school place is sought is living in the same family unit at the same address as that sibling. - h) A waiting list for children who have not been offered a place will be kept and will be ranked according to the Admissions Criteria.
-Parents will be informed of their child's position on the waiting list which will not be operated for longer than the end of the Autumn Term. - i) For 'In Year' applications received outside the normal admissions round and if places are available then children qualifying under the published criteria will be admitted.
-If there are places available but more applicants than places then the published oversubscription criteria will be applied. - j) If an application for admission has been turned down by the Governing Body, parents can appeal to an Independent Appeals Panel.
+All the names will be entered into a hat and the required number of names will be drawn out. - e) Where a child lives with parents with shared responsibility, each for part of a week, the child's "permanent place of residence" will be determined as the address of the parent who normally has responsibility for the majority of school days in a week. - f) Sibling is defined as a brother or sister, half brother or sister, adopted brother or sister, step brother or sister, or the child of the parent/carer's partner where the child for whom the school place is sought is living in the same family unit at the same address as that sibling. - g) A waiting list for children who have not been offered a place will be kept and will be ranked according to the Admissions Criteria.
+Parents will be informed of their child's position on the waiting list which will not be operated for longer than the end of the Autumn Term. - h) For 'In Year' applications received outside the normal admissions round and if places are available then children qualifying under the published criteria will be admitted.
+If there are places available but more applicants than places then the published oversubscription criteria will be applied. - i) If an application for admission has been turned down by the Governing Body, parents can appeal to an Independent Appeals Panel.
 Parents must be allowed at least twenty school days from the date of notification that their application was unsuccessful to submit that appeal.
-Parents must give reasons for appealing in writing and the decision of the Appeals Panel is binding on all parties. - k) The Governing Body reserve the right to withdraw the offer of a school place where false or insufficient evidence is received in relation to baptism, sibling connections or place of residence.
+Parents must give reasons for appealing in writing and the decision of the Appeals Panel is binding on all parties. - j) The Governing Body reserve the right to withdraw the offer of a school place where false or insufficient evidence is received in relation to baptism, sibling connections or place of residence.

-SIXTH FORM ADMISSIONS POLICY 2018
+SIXTH FORM ADMISSIONS POLICY 2019